Why use a subscribe form?

 This is one of those things I always wanted in Jekyll but did not know how to do it.
 This idea hit me one day while I was working on contact forms.
 Initially, I tried to create a form with FormSpree similar to how I created a contact form.

 It was a painful experience.
 FormSpree requires verification.
 This verification is URL specific.
 If the form is on all the pages of the website then I have to verify an email for every single page!
-FormSpree is good if you are using it on one specific page but not for all pages.
+FormSpree is good if you are using it for a contact form on one specific page but not for all pages.
 What I eventually found was that SimpleForm can be used to make a contact form which works on all pages!
 Which means it can be used as a subscribe form.